backdrop-contrib/search_api_db/README.txt

 --------------

 Currently, Drupal doesn't support setting the table collation when creating tables.
-This might cause problems when you are using MySQL (maybe also other databases) and want to index data which can contain accented characters, umlauts, etc. (à, á, ä, …).
+This might cause problems when you want to index data which can contain accented characters, umlauts and other non-ASCII characters (à, á, ä, …).
 To resolve the issue, please set "utf8_bin" as the collation for all tables starting with "search_api_db_".
+This has already been automated for MySQL databases in newer releases but must be done manually for other databases.
 See [1] for details.

 [1] http://drupal.org/node/1144620